Day-by-Day Itinerary

 - Evening swing east: Pałac Borowa (~30 min east, Borowa village) — majestic Baroque palace with a grand ballroom, historic park with ponds, and on-site guest rooms.
 Smaller and more intimate than the others. palac-borowa.pl · +48 886 444 985

-All eight venues are within 15–90 minutes of Wrocław in scenic rural Lower Silesia — all ideal for Polish-style multi-day weddings (full reception Day 1, poprawiny Days 2–3) with on-site guest accommodations so no one drives home after the party.
+💡 Wedding venue scouting tip: June 30 – July 2 is a perfect window to tour these venues in person while you're in the region.
+All eight are within 15–90 min of Wrocław and ideal for Polish-style multi-day weddings (full reception Day 1, poprawiny Days 2–3) with on-site guest accommodations — no one needs to drive home after the party.
+Call ahead for a viewing appointment.

 - Morning — Coffee first: Pod Trumienką for the apple pastry, then around the corner to 8m² (Coffee Closet) for espresso — fuel up before the north loop drive